FreddieCrew/launcher/README.md

 # Open.mp Launcher

-A cross-platform server browser and launcher for Open.mp / SA-MP.
+A cross-platform server browser and launcher for open.mp / SA-MP.
-Built primarily for **Linux** (via Wine) because the existing options were garbage.
-Windows support exists too, I guess.
+Built primarily for **Linux** (via Wine).
+It should work on Windows too, I hope.

 ## Why?